GabeScott/standard-works-vault/General Conference/2003 April - Benediction.md

 # Benediction

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2003 General Conference*

+>*I offer a plea that each of us will seek to live closer to the Lord and to commune with Him more frequently and with increased faith.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/04/benediction?lang=eng)